The Sneaky Reason Disney Animators Gave Ariel the Mermaid Red Hair

-Let's play some word association.
-If you grew up in the '90s, when you think "mermaid," you probably think of Ariel.
+Let’s play some word association.
+If you grew up in the ’90s or later, when you think “mermaid,” you probably think of Ariel.
 And when you think of Ariel, you probably think red hair.
 (And when you think about red hair, you probably think about brushing it with a fork.)
-The Little Mermaid is considered a classic by both millennials and Gen Zers alike, but the titular character's ubiquitous red hair actually has a direct correlation to an older mermaid.
+The Little Mermaid is considered a classic by the last couple of generations, but the titular character’s ubiquitous red hair actually has a direct correlation to an older mermaid.

-According to Oh My Disney, "The colour of Ariel's hair was a point of contention among the team."
-While they originally wanted Ariel to be a blonde, some thought it was too similar to Hannah's character.
-Since red is a complimentary colour to Ariel's green tail, the choice was made.
+According to Oh My Disney, “The colour of Ariel’s hair was a point of contention among the team.”
+While they originally wanted Ariel to be a blonde, some thought it was too similar to Hannah’s character.
+Since red is a complementary color to Ariel’s green tail, the choice was made.
+The rest is history!